openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

-Credential Response can be Synchronous or Deferred.
+Credential Response can be just-in-time or deferred.
 The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.

+`application/json` media type MUST be used.

-In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send an `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
-The HTTP status code is 202 in such a case.
+In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
+The HTTP status code MUST be 202 (section 10.2.3 of [@!RFC2616]).

 The following claims are used in the Credential Response:

 * `format`: REQUIRED.
 JSON string denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.
 * `transaction_id`: OPTIONAL.
-A JSON string identifiying a deferred issuance transaction.
+A JSON string identifiying a Deferred Issuance transaction.
 This claim is contained in the response, if the issuer was unable to immediately issue the credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
-MUST be present when `credential` is not returned.
+MUST be present when `credential` parameter is not returned.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.